ethereum/nxbn-website/public/content/fellowship/Mary/index.md

 ---
 index: 16
 layout: fellow
 title: Do you ever wonder what happens to your Ether when you die?
 fellowName: Mary
 cohort: 2
 country: Cayman Islands
-lat: 44.428
+lat: 19.3133
-lon: -110.5885
+lon: -81.2546
 image: /content/fellowship/Mary/mary-headshot.jpg
-description: 'Mary''s legal research focused on the question: "What happens to our crypto when we die?"'
+description: "Mary's legal research focused on the question: \"What happens to our crypto when we die?\""
 tags:
   - 2022-cohort-2
   - research